openownership/data-standard/docs/standard/schema-browser.rst

 The draft Beneficial Ownership Data Standard schema is defined using `JSON Schema 2020-12 <https://json-schema.org/>`_.

-Within each BODS statement are ``recordDetails`` for one of three elements: an entity, a person, or a relationship.
-The structure of each of the related top level objects in the schema can be explored using the viewers below.
+A BODS dataset is an array of Statements.
+Each Statement contains ``recordDetails`` for one of three beneficial ownership elements.
+The structure of these objects can be explored using the viewers below.
 (Click on object buttons to reveal their properties.)

 * :ref:`schema-browser-statement`
 * :ref:`schema-browser-entity`
 * :ref:`schema-browser-person`
 * :ref:`schema-browser-relationship`

+For an A - Z guide to the the Data Standard's schema objects and codelists, see the :ref:`schema-reference`.

 .. _schema-browser-statement: